jvdp1/libsparse/README.md

  * Compressed Row Storage (CRS).

 The library is written following an object-oriented approach.
-It has been tested only on small datasets.
+It has been tested mainly on small datasets.

 ## Compilation
-For compilation of the Fortran 2003 library: `make`
+The library relies on different libraries, such as BLAS/LAPACK libraries, PARDISO (at this stage, Intel MKL PARDISO), and [METIS 5] (http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).

+For compilation, go in the directory *libsparse/src/lib* and type *make* for the default options.
+By default, it will not be compiled against METIS 5.
+To compile with METIS 5, *make METISENABLE=1*

 Compilation with debug options (`-g -check all -traceback`) is possible by adding the argument `DEBUGENABLE=1`.